 Once the cookies have baked for 10 minutes you’ll remove them and while still hot, add the candy glass.

-I used Alcor Crystal Clear Mints to make my candy windows.
+I used Arcor Crystal Clear Mints to make my candy windows.
 I crushed the mints into a fine powder using a food processor.
 If you don’t have a food processor, place the unwrapped mints in a large zip top bag and smash them with a rolling pin.

 Sprinkle some of the powdered candy in the center of each cookie filling them about half full.
 You want enough candy in each cookie so that it melts into a nice thin layer of candy.